COG-UK/docs/upload-instructions.md

 ssh-keygen -o -a 100 -t ed25519
 ```

-We **strongly recommend** that you provide a passphrase for the key when prompted, rather than leaving it blank.
+You should enter a passphrase for the key when prompted, rather than leaving it blank.

 **You will not be able to upload data until your key has been added to the server.**
 **Your username will begin with <code>climb-covid19-</code>.
 Remember to use this prefix when accessing systems later.**